Bottling your wine is quick and easy. It involves bringing 31 clean bottles, then sanitizing, filling, corking, shrink capping and labeling them.

 The final step is to label the bottles.
 Some of our kits come with labels and for those that don’t, we have a large selection to choose from.
 We also provide custom labels at a very reasonable cost so you can personalize your product (e.g., “Australian Shiraz, Jones Estate Winery, March 2019”).
 You can be creative and choose whatever wording you like.
 We have beautiful labels to choose from and we can print them in the store the day you bottle.

 We provide a “design your own label” product as well.
 These require two weeks advance notice to have them ready on your bottling day.
 All of our peel and stick labels are easy to apply and easy to remove.

 Your product is complete and you can place it in a box or crate and transport it to your vehicle.

 Share the Fun!

 The bottling process can be a lot of fun.
 Some customers bring their kids and grandkids to take part in the experience.
 We’ve seen pre-school-aged labellers do a fantastic job!
 Other customers take the opportunity to test out some pairings by bringing cheese, sausages or fruit to have with their sample.
 The wines are fresh and most will need some time to mature to their full potential, but it can be very interesting to experiment with different accompaniments at this stage.

 Bottling your wine is done!

 Anyone that’s been following my blogs will know what the next step is and that’s cleaning and sterilizing the carboys that held your fine wine since filtering.

 This is the final blog in this series “Crafting Your Wine”.
-Next month we are going to start a new series “Wine Producing Regions”.
+Next month we’re going to start a new series “Wine Regions of the World”.
 In the meantime enjoy a video that we put together showing the bottling process.